 Municipal Solar Projects

-7.98kw grid-tied solar electric system installed on a salt/sand shed for the Town of Montville, Maine.
+A 40 kW solar electric system installed on the roof of the Windham Fire Department.
 Read more